ryuslash/eye-on-manga/README.md

 ## Versioning

-Eye on Manga uses [Semantic Versioning](http://semver.org/), read it if you would like to know.
+Eye on Manga uses [Semantic Versioning](http://semver.org/), read it if you would like to know more about it.
+In short, it means the version tries to mean something.